CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 let object: Object<'_> = slice[0].as_obj();
 ```

 With this API, we can safely get a `&T` out when we need to.
 But mutating the `T` requires unsafe methods (like [map_unchecked_mut](https://doc.rust-lang.org/std/pin/struct.Pin.html#method.map_unchecked_mut)) to ensure we don't expose roots as in the example above.
-Using a similar approach to [pin projection](https://doc.rust-lang.org/std/pin/index.html#projections-and-structural-pinning) you can get a `Root` to the fields of rooted struct.
+Using a similar approach to [pin projection](https://doc.rust-lang.org/std/pin/index.html#projections-and-structural-pinning) you can get a `Root` to the fields of a rooted struct.
 For example if you have a `&Root<(T, U)>` it is safe get a `&Root<T>` or `&Root<U>`.
 For some the std lib types (vec, hashmap, option, etc) I have already implemented some safe mutation methods like `push`.
 If you have a structure that is just built out of these stdlib data structures, you could use a proc macro to derive the "root projection" methods for it.

 ## The problem with aliasing {#the-problem-with-aliasing}